SXBOTAGE/AC_C_Traceline/README.md

 # AssaultCube_External
-Basic Assault Cube external cheat in C for the version 1.2.0.2
+Basic Assault Cube external cheat in C for the version 1.2.0.2 with GDI.

 # Descrition